 My family felt that it was time for him to go to a nursing home.
 I told them to just give him a chance to get better.
 I remembered what Lisa said about her dear Aunt and how she was losing weight even when she did eat, but how she lost her appetite.
 It was at this point, I e-mailed Lisa to ask for help and we talked about the nutritional strategies that helped her Aunt Leona.

 Now for the GOOD NEWS, within just a few days of getting nutrition in, he stopped shaking, got his appetite back, became stronger, could walk with his cane, and started talking.
 I know this sounds unbelievable, but since they live next door to me I am over there most of the time and this morning he is still talking, talking, and talking.
 My sister took him to the doctor yesterday and told the doctor that on the way, he was talking telling her about the traffic and which way to turn.
 The doctor couldn’t explain this improvement.
 Well, I told my sister that Daddy didn’t improve until October 16th, and he is improving still.

 Yesterday, he even said his last name.
 He has not known the name of any objects or people in quite a few years.
 Now he is talking in sentences.
 Mother said that when he woke up this morning he asked where everyone went.
 In the past he would not have known we had even been there.

-Also, when I gave him his NV, he got up and washed his glass and put it up in the cabinet after he finished.
+Also, when I gave him his NV as part of a nutritional strategy, he got up and washed his glass and put it up in the cabinet after he finished.

 The first thing I did this morning was go over and see if he could still talk.
 Yes, he is!
 I don’t know, since he does have Alzheimer’s and is 89, how long this will last but we have our dad back for at least right now.
 We are so thankful that God gave this blessing.
 Lisa is a wonderful person to share with all of us her care and knowledge.
 Thank you Lisa.